any-docs/css/content/guides/flexible_box_layout/ordering_items/index.md

 ## The order property

-In addition to reversing the order in which flex items are visually displayed, you can target individual items and change where they appear in the visual order with the {{cssxref("order")}} property.
+In addition to reversing the order in which flex items are visually displayed, you can target individual items and change where they appear in the visual order with the `order` property.

-The {{cssxref("order")}} property is designed to lay the items out in _ordinal groups_.
+The `order` property is designed to lay the items out in _ordinal groups_.
 This means items are assigned an integer that represents their group.
 The items are then placed in the visual order according to that integer, lowest values first.
 If more than one item has the same integer value, then within that group the items are laid out as per source order.

 As an example, five flex items are assigned `order` values as follows: